optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The `derivative` argument can currently be one of three things:

-- A callable: This is assumed to be the relevant derivative of `criterion`.
+- A `callable`: This is assumed to be the relevant derivative of `criterion`.
 If a scalar optimizer is used, it is the gradient of the criterion value w.r.t. params.
 If a likelihood optimizer is used, it is the jacobian of the likelihood contributions w.r.t. params.
 If a least-squares optimizer is used, it is the jacobian of the residuals w.r.t. params.
-- A dict: The dict must have three keys "value", "contributions" and "root_contributions".
+- A `dict`: The dict must have three keys `"value"`, `"contributions"` and `"root_contributions"`.
 The corresponding values are the three callables described above.
-- None: In this case, a numerical derivative is calculated.
+- `None`: In this case, a numerical derivative is calculated.

 The `criterion_and_derivative` argument exactly mirrors `derivative` but each callable returns a tuple of the criterion value and the derivative instead.

 **Things we want to keep**

-- It is good that synergies between `criterion` and `derivative` can be exploited
+- It is good that synergies between `criterion` and `derivative` can be exploited.
-- The three arguments (criterion, derivative, criterion_and_derivative) make sure that every algorithm can run efficiently when looping over algorithms and keeping everything else equal.
-With `scipy's` approach of setting `jac=True` if one wants to use a joint criterion and derivative function, a gradient free optimizer would have no chance of evaluating just the criterion.
+- The three arguments (`criterion`, `derivative`, `criterion_and_derivative`) make sure that every algorithm can run efficiently when looping over algorithms and keeping everything else equal.
+With SciPy's approach of setting `jac=True` if one wants to use a joint criterion and derivative function, a gradient free optimizer would have no chance of evaluating just the criterion.
-- We want to support scalar, least-squares and likelihood problems in one interface
+- We want to support scalar, least-squares and likelihood problems in one interface.

 **Problems**